fabacab/wp-ldap/readme.txt

 `

 Of course, you should replace the specific details shown above with values appropriate for your deployment.
 You should also consider configuring your LDAP server such that the bound DN has restrictive [access controls](https://www.openldap.org/doc/admin24/access-control.html) enforced on it, as its password must be stored in the clear within WordPress's database for the plugin to function.

+= Security =

+The extreme convenience this plugin offers makes it even more important that you take your LDAP DIT's security seriously.
+Here are some highly recommended additional configuration steps you should take if setting up a directory server for the first time.

+OpenLDAP `slapd(8)` will by default listen on both the IPv4 and IPv6 "any" address, exposing your directory contents to the Internet if you have not configured a firewall.
+Worse, the unsecured `ldap://` protocol is used out-of-the-box, which will further expose the contents of LDAP traffic to eavesdroppers.
+This is almost certainly not what you want.

+This is *bad*, and not what you want to see:

+`
+$ sudo netstat --listening --numeric --program --tcp | grep slapd tcp        0      0 0.0.0.0:389             0.0.0.0:*               LISTEN      20244/slapd
+tcp6       0      0 :::389                  :::*                    LISTEN      20244/slapd
+$ ps -ef | grep slapd | head -n 1
+openldap 12932     1  0 03:28 ?
+00:00:00 /usr/sbin/slapd -h ldap:/// ldapi:/// -g openldap -u openldap -F /etc/ldap/slapd.d
+`

+The above shows us that `slapd` is listening for incoming TCP network connections on its default port (`389`).
+This is happening because `slapd` was invoked with the `-h ldap:///` option.

+In contrast, this is *good*, and what you probably want to see instead:

+`
+$ sudo netstat --listening --numeric --program --tcp | grep slapd tcp        0      0 127.0.0.1:389           0.0.0.0:*               LISTEN      20282/slapd
+tcp        0      0 0.0.0.0:636             0.0.0.0:*               LISTEN      20282/slapd
+tcp6       0      0 :::636                  :::*                    LISTEN      20282/slapd
+$ ps -ef | grep slapd | head -n 1
+openldap 20282     1  0 10:51 ?
+00:00:00 /usr/sbin/slapd -h ldap://127.0.0.1:389/ ldaps:/// ldapi:/// -g openldap -u openldap -F /etc/ldap/slapd.d
+`

+The above shows us that `slapd` is still listening for connections on any configured IP address, but only with the secured `ldaps://` scheme (LDAP over TLS).
+It is still accepting unsecured connections, but *only* on IP address `127.0.0.1`, the local host.
+This means cleartext LDAP traffic is not transiting the network; it is contained within the machine itself, only traveling over the loopback interface.

+On a typical Debian GNU/Linux system, you invoke `slapd` as `sudo service slapd start` (which runs the `/etc/init.d/slapd` script).
+This sources the file at `/etc/default/slapd` to set the invocation arguments.
+Look for the `SLAPD_SERVICES` variable in the `/etc/default/slapd` file and set it to sensible values, as shown above, to make the change persistent across system reboots.

 == Changelog ==